Woskob International Research in Agriculture (WIRA) Scholar Program

 For the purpose of determining eligibility, "full-time" refers to applicants who are currently employed full-time by the agricultural university.
 Teachers or administrators who hold a combination of part-time jobs which may add up to a full-time equivalent are not eligible.
 Applicant’s dependents are not allowed to participate in the Faculty Development Program under any circumstances.

 The Faculty Development Program does not discriminate on the basis of race, color, religion, age, gender, or national origin.
+Preference will be given to applicants with limited US experience.

 Each FDP participant will spend a total of four (4) months (January - April) at the Pennsylvania State University, Pennsylvania, United States.